 - Do not over-water your lawn.
 Set sprinklers for times when it is the coolest to avoid evaporation. - Cover pools and spas to help against evaporation in the summer. - Choose your plants wisely!
-You live in Texas; don't expect your palm tree to do well in the 105-degree heat with no rain.
 Buy plants that are native and can take the heat waves. - Don't cut your lawn too short.
-Longer grass absorbs water better than short grass. - Use lots of mulch in your flower beds and around trees to help hold in moisture. - If you wash your car at home, use a bucket of soapy water and a nozzle on the hose that you can turn on and off. - Tips for the bathroom: Replace showerheads with a more efficient model.
+Longer grass absorbs water better than short grass. - Use lots of mulch in your flowerbeds and around trees to help hold in moisture. - If you wash your car at home, use a bucket of soapy water and a nozzle on the hose that you can turn on and off. - Tips for the bathroom: Replace showerheads with a more efficient model.
 This can save up to six gallons of water per minute. - Place a plastic bag or bottle filled with water in your toilet tank to reduce the amount of water per fill. - If you have a leak, fix it!
 Replace worn washers and valves on sinks and pipes.
 A leaking faucet can waste more than 3,820 gallons of water a year. - Take showers instead of baths. - Turn off the water when brushing your teeth or shaving.
 (Fill the sink with hot water instead of running it continuously.)